 - Let cool in pan for 10 minutes.

-- Carefully invert onto sheet pan, cover with plate and turn to transfer to plate.
+- Carefully invert onto a sheet pan, cover with a plate and turn to transfer to a plate.

 - Combine ingredients in a clean bowl of a stand mixer, whisk together until fluffy.

 - Serve cake with a smear of mascarpone cream.

 Follow The NosheryAre you following me on Instagram, Twitter, Facebook and Pinterest?